investing4fun/blog/_posts/_retirement_priorities.md

-I started thinking about retirement recently: How do I get enough money to be able to "survive" my retirement?
+I though about retirement recently and obvious question that pops to your mind is: How shall I prepare to enjoy it?

+When thinking about being old and how to prepare for it obvious thing is: how do I get enough money now to "survive" being old? :) And this surely won't hurt to have good savings - this can buy you (at least up 2 certain extent) reasonable health, some fun and some external human support when things get rough healthwise.

-But going a bit deeper, what would like to do when I retire?
+But going a bit deeper, enjoying life after 9-5 work is over, after kids few the nest when we have a lot of time at our hands it requires a lot of active planning to get those days filled in with activities.
+Also important is what would I like to do when I retire?
+Visualizing myself in those 20-30 years, I think I would enjoy:
-1. Time (books, learning?) $
-1. Slow travel (when retired, slow is the new normal + I prefer it even now) $$$
-1. Purpose (teaching, writing) $

-What are other things that are important, which I can "invest in" today:
-1. Friends
-1. Health
+1. doing something that could help others (teaching, writing ...) ~~$~~
+1. travel (slow way, spending at least a month in one place, to get the feeling of it) $$$
+1. killing the rest of the time with books and learning $

+So what are important important decisions that I can take now, to support my goals?
+Surely, if I don't feel well when I am older, this will harm the enjoyment.
+Also if I don't have ppl to share my life with, this will be pretty boring.
+Having enough money won't hurt.